 Bonus Poker Deluxe

-Some online casinos offer a variation of Bonus Poker, called Bonus Poker Deluxe.
-The game follows the same rules as the other variants based on Jacks or Better, but a difference can be found in the improved payouts for any Four of a Kind hand.
-The difference is here the rankings of the cards that make up the hand are irrelevant.
+Some online casinos offer a variation of Bonus Poker called Bonus Poker Deluxe.
+The game follows the same rules as other variants based on Jacks or Better, but the key difference lies in the improved payouts for any Four of a Kind hand: here the ranks of the cards that make up the hand are irrelevant.
 This “improvement” is compensated for by paying less for Two Pairs.
-In most full-pay variants of video poker, the Two Pair pays 2 to 1.
-This is not the case in Bonus Poker Deluxe where a Two Pair pays even-money similarly to the lowest-ranking hands of high pairs.
+In most full-pay video-poker variants, Two Pair pays 2 to 1.
+This is not the case in Bonus Poker Deluxe, where a Two Pair pays even-money, similarly to the lowest-ranking high-pair hands.

-Another parallel that can be drawn between Bonus Poker Deluxe and Jacks or Better is that the two games are available in full-pay and short-pay formats.
-As is usually the case, the discrepancies are to be found in the payouts for the Full House and the Flush which in some instances are dramatically reduced, working to the disadvantage of bettors.
-It is highly likely players will come across Bonus Poker Deluxe variants which offer 8/6, 8/5, 7/5, and in the worst case scenario, even 6/5 payouts for the Full House and the Flush.
+Another parallel that can be drawn between Bonus Poker Deluxe and Jacks or Better is that both games are available in full-pay and short-pay formats.
+As is usually the case, the discrepancies occur in the payouts for the Full House and the Flush, which in some instances are dramatically reduced, to the disadvantage of bettors.
+Players are likely to encounter Bonus Poker Deluxe variants that offer 8/6, 8/5, 7/5 and, in the worst-case scenario, even 6/5 payouts for the Full House and the Flush.

-The result is decreased theoretical payout percentages and long-term losses for the players.
-To prevent this from happening, one is recommended to search for a full-pay 9/6 version of Bonus Poker Deluxe which offers one of the highest return percentages in video poker, 99.64%.
-Compare this to the 95.36% RTP of the 6/5 variation of the game and you should understand why it is to be avoided like the plague.
+The result is decreased theoretical payout percentages and long-term losses for players.
+To avoid this, look for a full-pay 9/6 version of Bonus Poker Deluxe, which offers one of the highest return percentages in video poker, 99.64%.
+Compare this with the 95.36% RTP of the 6/5 variation and you will see why the latter should be avoided at all costs.

 Double Bonus Poker